Westsi/autovid/README.md

 - [ ] Custom Errors
 - [ ] Other Sounds

 See the [open issues](https://github.com/Westsi/autovid/issues) for a full list of proposed features (and known issues).
+Also see [the feature board](https://github.com/users/Westsi/projects/1/views/1) for planned changes, features and enhancements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>